evanatyourservice/kron_torch/README.md

 **Basic hyperparameters:**

-TLDR: Learning rate and weight decay act similarly to adam's, start with adam-like settings and go from there.
-Maybe use slightly lower learning rate (like /2).
+TLDR: Start with a learning rate around 3x smaller than adam's.
 There is no b2 or epsilon.

 These next 3 settings control whether a dimension's preconditioner is diagonal or triangular.
 For example, for a layer with shape (256, 128), triagular preconditioners would be shapes (256, 256)